deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "*WARHORSE, STAINLESS.
 I have your DZ.
 Seek cover, rest up.
 Turn to tac-net three niner four Tango November Juliet and await further.
 Out."*

-Warhorse grunted and looked around, scanning the horizon with those predator's eyes.
+WARHORSE grunted and looked around, scanning the horizon with those predator's eyes.
 "There." he pointed.
 Regaari squinted, and could see the shimmer of water cascading down a rocky outcrop, carving a little tree-haunted valley.